felipeaffonso/rpg-game/README.md

 1. `Exceptions` were not tested.
 2. `Main` class was nos tested
 3. `InputUtils` and `FileUtils` were removed from Jacoco Coverage because of an [incompatibility](https://github.com/powermock/powermock/wiki/Code-coverage-with-JaCoCo) between Jacoco and PowerMock
+3. `InputUtils` and `FileUtils` coverage tests are not working at IntelliJ with the Coverage option, but Run and Debug is OK

 ## Developer Considerations